 Students on our MA courses may be eligible for postgraduate student loans, and we also run a Bursary scheme.
-Please see our Funding page for more details.
+Please see our Fees & Funding page for more details.

 Integrative therapy draws on a range of theoretical approaches believing that many approaches have a contribution to make to our understanding of psychological well-being and difficulties, and that no single approach has a monopoly on the truth.
 At the Minster Centre students are encouraged to develop their own Integrative way of working which brings together their theoretical understanding, clinical skills and self-awareness.